eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 This method is called with the custom parameters we have just specified (rtol, atol, hmax, hmin, mxstep).
 This function will be executed before the first time the :func:`~eagerx.core.entities.Bridge.callback`, :func:`~eagerx.core.entities.Bridge.add_object`, :func:`~eagerx.core.entities.Bridge.reset` and :func:`~eagerx.core.entities.Bridge.pre_reset` methods are run.
 So all attributes that are defined here, are accessible in those methods.
+The logic in this routine depends on the physics engine/simulator you would like to interface.
+In this case, the simulator is particularly simple, i.e. we will only integrate ODEs.
-All we need to do to initialize the *OdeBridge* is to define two dictionaries:
+Therefore, all we need to do to initialize the *OdeBridge* is to define two dictionaries:

 ::